jinirun/marsRover/README.md

 npm test
 ```
 ## My learnings and Conclusion
 I thoroughly enjoyed working on this challenge.
-It made me think of various scenarios to be considered while building a logic
+It made me think of various scenarios to be considered while building a logic.

 Following are my learnings -
 * Used JSON objects and used deep copy method to compare them
 * Used Regular expressions in Java Script